2020, Despair, Recovery and Consolidation. Part One

 As of 2nd October, around a quarter of the population of the

 United Kingdom, about 16.8 million people, are living under local lockdowns.
 This includes 23% of people in England, 76% of people in Wales and 32% of people in Scotland.
 As the R number rises to between 1.3 and 1.6, Prime Minister Boris Johnson suggests the rise in COVID cases in the UK is due to "fraying of people's discipline" over the summer.
-Whereas some commentators suggest poor management, lack of leadership and trust in scientific advice, and the insidious and conceited nature of the British tabloid press.
+Commentators however suggested it may be due to poor management, lack of leadership and trust in scientific advice, and perhaps the nature of the British tabloid press.

 We then see the data starting to get “messy”.
 Boris Johnson unveils the new three-tier system of restrictions for England, taking effect from 14th October.
 (Marked by a tiered triangle on the graph) Areas are grouped into one of three risk categories – medium, high, or very high.
 Medium areas are subject to the rule of six and the 10pm curfew, high areas have restrictions on indoor meetings, but groups of six can continue to meet in outdoor settings, and very high areas will see the closure of businesses such as pubs and casinos, but not restaurants.
 The Liverpool City region is the only area to be placed in the very high category.